-Regression analysis of the data for all three wells demonstrates that there is a strong correlation between the data from Well 29F4 and Well 30H1 (Figure 19).
-The data from Well 30D2 also correlates well with the data from Wells 29F4 and 30H1 (Figures 20 and 21, respectively).
-Due to the correlation between the groundwater level data in all three wells, the projected water level conditions in Lake A after reclamation are based on a linear interpolation of the Well 30D2 data adjusted for the well's distance relative to the midpoint of Lake A and the difference between the groundwater levels in Wells 30D2 and 30H1.
-Based on this relationship, a synthetic hydrograph for the water level in Lake A was created, as shown on Figure 22 along with the measured water levels in Wells 30D2 and 30H1.
+Regression analysis of the data for all three wells demonstrates that there is a strong linear correlation between the data from Well 29F4 and Well 30H1 (Figure 23).
+The data from Well 30D2 also correlates reasonably well with the data from Wells 29F4 and 30H1 (Figures 24A & B and Figures 25A, respectively).
+While the correlations between Well 30D2 and Wells 29F4 and 30H1 appear to be somewhat exponential, a comparison between an exponential best fit (Figures 24A and 25A) and a linear best fit (Figures 24B and 25B) indicate that the two methods yield a very similar R2 value.
+To Page 43 provide a comparable basis of correlation between each pair of wells, the linear correlation shown on Figures 23, 24B, and 25B were used to evaluate the projected water level conditions in Lake A after reclamation.
+Future Lake A water levels are based on a linear interpolation of the Well 30D2 data adjusted for the well's distance relative to the midpoint of Lake A and the difference between the groundwater levels in Wells 30D2 and 30H1.
+Based on this relationship, a synthetic hydrograph for the water levels in Wells 30D2 and 30H1.
 The interpolated Lake A water levels range from approximately 2.4 feet to 3.1 feet greater than the water levels in Well 30D2.
-Table 7 shows the key statistics for the interpolated Lake A water levels.
+Table 11 shows the key statistics for the interpolated Lake A water levels.
+Appendix B provides the data and calculations used to generate the Lake A synthetic hydrograph.